abhilashjp/lookupapp/docs/glossary/tax-refunds.md

 keywords: [Tax Refunds, Lookuptax]
 sidebar_label: Tax refunds
 sidebar_class_name: hidden
 description: What is a tax refund.
 How does it work?
-Use Lookuptax for hassle-free validation of Australia Business Number in Austalia. tags :
+Use Lookuptax for hassle-free validation of VAT numbers. tags :
   - Tax refunds
 ---